WHAT ARE NUTRIENTS?

 - Green Peas

 - Chia Seeds

-The more imaginative amongst us may even think about or the large coagulated fat burgs in our drain networks.
+The more imaginative amongst us may even think about the large coagulated fat burgs in our drain networks.
 Unfortunately we then mentally transfer this bleak image into our own bodies.
-Not surprising really as we have been conditioned to do this over the years from the so called “experts”.

-Interestingly, do you know that this is because in 1958 an hypothesis was put forward by a physiologist named Ancel Keys.
-This hypothesis basically stated that, “those countries that ate more fat had a higher death rate due to heart attacks”.
+Interestingly, do you know that this is because in 1958 a hypothesis was put forward by a physiologist named Ancel Keys?
+This hypothesis basically stated that “those countries that ate more fat had a higher death rate due to heart attacks”.

 However, Not all the data was shared but his arguments were accepted by the governing medical bodies of the day.
 These now accepted findings then kicked off the Anti-Fat movement we still see today.

 As a consequence of this, foods then started to become more processed and chemically enhanced with additives, plus sugar and salt.
 We also began the journey where we eat less of the natural unprocessed meats and fats than ever before in our history.

 Today we consume vast amounts of convenience foods and have become obsessed with trying to figure out the exact contents of them.

 The actual nutrient content is probably very low.
 However the sugar, sodium, preservatives and colorings content will be hugely inflated.

 This is why our bodies are rarely satiated once they are consumed.
 And it is this low nutrient content that creates an imbalance in the body leading to weaker immune systems, illness and fatigue.